prisma/prisma/docs/prisma-schema-file.md

 For many developer tools, it has become a good practice to define environment variables using [`.env`](https://github.com/motdotla/dotenv) files.

-Prisma provides native support for `.env` files.
-This means any environment variables defined in `.env` files will automatically be loaded when running a Prisma CLI command.
+Prisma provides native support for `.env` files **if the `.env` file is located in the same directory as your Prisma schema file**.
+This means any environment variables defined in that `.env` file will automatically be loaded when running a Prisma CLI command.

 For example, it is a common scenario to set your database connection URL via an environment variable: